odoo/owl/doc/component.md

   As such, it should not ever be modified by the component!!

-- **`refs`** (Object): the `refs` object contains all references to sub DOM nodes or sub widgets defined by a `t-ref` directive in the component's template.
+- **`refs`** (Object): the `refs` object contains all references to sub DOM nodes or sub components defined by a `t-ref` directive in the component's template.

 ### Static Properties